vinicius-ricardoADS/project_node/README.md

 ## Application

-- For the backend to run, in a terminal you must use the command:
+- For the backend to run, at the root of the project in a terminal you must use the command:
     ```
         npm run dev
     ```